34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Editing_Guide.md

 	model="OPTRE_Weapons\Sniper\M99.p3d";
 	uniformModel="OPTRE_Weapons\Sniper\M99.p3d"; //These two lines should be familiar from Tutorial 1, this is model swapping the object.

-  //magazines[] is an array that contains all of the "ammo" or rather what magazines are available to a weapon. '+=' takes what's already in the array and adds whatever is written within the curly braces while = would overwrite what is allowed with whatever is put.
+  //magazines[] is an array that contains all of the "ammo" or rather what magazines are available to a weapon. '+=' takes what's already in the array and adds whatever is written within the curly braces while only the '=' would overwrite what is allowed with whatever is put.
 	magazines[]+=
 	{
 		"OPTRE_7Rnd_20mm_APFSDS_Mag",
 	};
   //magazineWells[] is an array that allows for the addition of preapproved magazines.
-These a defined else well.
+These are defined elsewhere.
 For more information see: https://community.bistudio.com/wiki/Arma_3:_Weapon_Config_Guidelines
 	magazineWell[]=
 	{
 		"OPTRE_7Rnd_20mm_APFSDS_Mag"